RandomStudio/tether-lidar2d-consolidation-rs/README.md

   - [x] Apply maxClusterSize filtering
   - [x] Handle ROI, transformation (warping)
   - [x] Allow incoming config (devices, ROI) to be saved via "saveLidarConfig"
+  - [ ] Tracking output should apply ignoreOutside, ignoreOutsideMargin logic
+  - [ ] If receiving an unknown / unconfigured device, add it with some defaults to Config
   - [ ] Allow AutoMaskSampler to be created on request
+  - [ ] Load/override some settings (e.g. Tether, clustering) from command-line args / defaults
+  - [ ] Retain messages, for config publish
   - [ ] Close the client properly on quit, so that the queue is also properly destroyed
   - [ ] Currently, if "scan samples" are tuples of the form (f64,f64) i.e. (angle,distance), then the system will panic if quality is included.
 This implies we either need an array without fixed length, or simply drop the quality "field" altogether
-  - [ ] Load/override some settings (e.g. Tether, clustering) from command-line args / defaults
+  - [ ] Add (optional) tether-tracking-smooth functionality, built-in

   ## Useful resources
   - General recipes, including some trigonometry: https://rust-lang-nursery.github.io/rust-cookbook/about.html